greenvisionmedia/wf-cms-test/README.md

 ## REPO
 I exported the code for the project, it's in the folder called `CMSTEST/gv-cms-test.webflow`.

 I also duplicated the project and ran the Udesly extension on it.
 I exported that code; that's in the folder called `UDESLYTEST/gv-udesly-test.webflow`.

 I ran THAT code through the udesly app, and got the resulting 11ty theme, it's in the folder called `UDESLYTEST/gv-udesly-test`

 I also got the JSON at `webflow.com/api/sites/<project-name>/dom` for both projects and put that JSON in the corresponding folder.
+You can kind of see what the Udesly extension does, they're getting the node ID for each element and adding that to the element's custom attributes.

 Hope this all helps!